What is Warrior Online Learning?

 Full-time students are expected to take a minimum of 6.5 credits, aligned with the MAHS graduation requirements.

 What will the typical school day look like for WOL students?

 The Learning Management System (LMS) and course materials are available 24/7; however, it is up to the family to devise a schedule that works best for their needs.
 K-5 students have additional live lessons, and the teacher will contact the families to set up a schedule which works best.
 Live sessions are recorded to allow for scheduling flexibility.
 For 7th-12th grade students, most courses are asynchronous (at the student’s own pace), but teachers are available for help.
 College Prep/Honors courses require conversations with teachers, which are scheduled on a regular basis.
 A weekly To-Do List helps to keep students on track.

 K-5 students are expected to work 5 hours a day — a combination of online and offline work.
 6th-12th students are expected to work at least 5.5 hours a day — a combination of online and offline work.
+Need to be logged into WOL/Buzz system 4 hours a day to count as a complete day.
 Teachers will evaluate students’ progress and recommend additional rigor or courses if need be.

 Is there a deadline to enroll?